2026 Spring Economic Update: Why “No New Taxes” is the Ultimate Corporate Trap

 THE IMPERATIVE OF ACTION

-The 2026 Spring Economic Update gave you exactly one thing: time.
-It provided a window where the rules of the game are known, and the most punitive threats have been temporarily neutralized.
+The 2026 Spring Economic Update provided Canadian business owners with one valuable advantage: time.
+It created a window of opportunity where the current tax rules are clear and the most significant proposed tax increases have been temporarily set aside.
+However, time alone is not a long-term solution.

 Secure your complementary “Dead Equity” Audit and determine if you qualify for the EOT Exemption.